 Carbohydrates are another source of energy for a dog.
 They also help the nervous system to perform properly.
 This macronutrient can be found in foods such as rice, corn and potato.

 Vitamins and minerals are a vital part of the everyday diet.
 They help to support growth, hormone regulation, nervous system function, antioxidants, brain and liver function, red blood cell generation and more.
 Combined, they also help to provide energy to dogs by ensuring everything is working as it should internally.
 If a dog has deficiencies in any vitamins and minerals, it is essential that they are addressed.
 Without these nutrients, dogs can face deterioration of the eyes and muscles and even have a stunted development.
 Your vet may ask you to include certain foods into your dog’s diet to boost their intake of vitamins or minerals.
-You can also use Australian multivitamin supplements to keep these micronutrients at a balanced level.
+You can also use Australian multivitamin supplements, like our below, to keep these micronutrients at a balanced level.

 Water is the most important element in dog nutrition.
 Dogs should consume between 30 and 50ml per kg of body weight per day.
 Without water, dogs can become severely dehydrated, causing many issues.

 In addition to all of the above, fibre should also be considered.
 Fibre is essential for a healthy digestive tract and general digestive health in dogs.
 It can be found in foods like pumpkins and grated carrot.